ProgrammerByte/OpenGL-2D-Interface-CPP/README.md

 -int getCircleVerticesCount() - Returns the number of vertices used to approximate the shape of a circle.

 -void setCircleVerticesCount(int value) - Changes the number of vertices used to approximate the shape of a circle.
-A greater value would cause a more accurate circles to be rendered (when circle() is called), however would be more computationally expensive to render.
+A greater value would allow for more accurate circles to be rendered (when the circle method is called), however would be more computationally expensive to render.

 -bool keyPress(int key) - Determines whether a given key has been pressed given that the key parameter is of the form GLFW_KEY_X (where X is the name of the key in uppercase).